General Scholarship Information

 The Freeman-ASIA Scholarship Program is designed to support US-based undergraduates with demonstrated financial need who are planning to study abroad in East or Southeast Asia.
 The program’s goal is to increase the number of US citizens and permanent residents with first-hand exposure to and understanding of Asia and its peoples and cultures.

 This session covers eligibility requirements, the application process, tips for applying, and additional resources.
-Registration is not required.
-Contact Thuy Doan, 612.626.8686, with questions.
+A significant part of the webinar will focus on guidance for crafting high-quality Gilman and/or Freeman-ASIA Scholarship essays.

 Future Sessions & Workshops

-Gilman/Freeman-ASIA Scholarship info sessions and workshops are offered every semester.
-See News & Events for upcoming dates.
+- Gilman/Freeman-ASIA Scholarship info sessions and workshops are offered every semester.

-Fall semester info session and workshop will be offered in mid-September 2019.
+- Spring semester info session and essay writing workshop will be offered in mid-February 2022.

 Freeman-ASIA Scholarship Checklist